 When I was studying for the Master Gardener’s program, I attended a lecture by Don Jacobs on woodland gardens.
 This was my first introduction to the world of Trilliums.
 I enjoyed his lecture so much that I purchased his book, “Trilliums in Woodland Garden- American Treasures” and asked him to autograph it after the program.
-He turned the pages to show me the varieties I was most likely to find in Northeast Arkansas–but he warned that the deer love to dine on trilliums and if I didn’t find any right away–that might be why.
-At my first opportunity, I went to Ozarkedge–book in tow– to search for trilliums.
-I showed my mom what we were looking for and we set out.
+He turned the pages to show me the varieties I was most likely to find in Northeast Arkansas–but he warned that the deer love to dine on trilliums and if I didn’t find any right away–that might be the reason.
+At my first opportunity, I solicited a hiking partner- my mom and began a search on Ozarkedge–book in tow– for trilliums.
 We searched high and low all morning and found nothing.
-Finally, we had ventured almost to the farthest reach of the property, and were climbing on a rocky ledge with poor footing, when mom cried out, “This has three leaves–is this it?”- and there was our first encounter in the wild with a trillium- beautiful mottled green leaves with a scarlet top.
+Finally, we had ventured almost to the farthest reach of the property, and were climbing on a rocky ledge with poor footing, when mom cried out, “This has three leaves–is this it?”- and there was our first local encounter with a trillium- beautiful mottled green leaves and a scarlet top.
 Once we spied the first one, we discovered many nearby.
 Thereafter- we named the ledge ‘Trillium hill’.

 Latin Name/Common Name- The latin name is Trillium recurvatum.
 The name trillium means three and comes from the Greek.
 The name is very descriptive.
 All trilliums have a whorl of three leaves.
 They also have 3 sepals, 3 petals and 2 whorls of 3 stamens.
 Trilliums have 3 stamens, 3 petals and 3 leaves.
 There are several different common names for Trillium Recurvatum.
 Various sources have referred to it as Purple trillium, Prairie Trillium, and Toadshade.